-With gastric sleeve, you will only experience dramatic weight loss, with full recovery from the procedure in around four to six weeks.
+With the gastric sleeve, you will only experience dramatic weight loss, with full recovery from the Procedure in around four to six weeks.

 While it is true that gastric sleeve tends to cause slower and steadier weight loss as compared to other bariatric procedures, the weight still comes off fairly fast.
 The weight loss also tends to last long-term.

-You can expect to lose a majority of the excess weight in the first 12 to 18 months.
+You can expect to lose most of the excess weight in the first 12 to 18 months.
 All told and over the long-term, the results are excellent and on par with gastric bypass.

-Overall, patients can lose up to 70% of their excess weight, and we have 10 to 15 years of data to support the procedure’s long-term success!
+Patients can lose up to 70% of their excess weight, and we have 10 to 15 years of data to support the Procedure’s long-term success!

 Success rates for gastric sleeve are very good.
 To improve the chances of a successful outcome, your bariatric surgeon will provide you with a detailed plan to follow in the weeks leading up to surgery.

-This program can include doctor visits, a strict-pre-surgery dietary protocol, and regular testing.
-The goal of this pre-surgery routine is to help you build the right habits that will lead to the most long-term success.
+This program can include doctor visits, a strict pre-surgery dietary protocol, and regular testing.
+This pre-surgery routine aims to help you build the right habits that will lead to the most long-term success.

 In very rare cases, complications can occur with gastric sleeve.
 However, the good news is that there are easy alternatives.
-For instance, the transition from a gastric sleeve to a gastric bypass or duodenal switch consists of a relatively low-risk operation.
+For instance, transitioning from a gastric sleeve to a gastric bypass or duodenal switch consists of a relatively low-risk operation.

 Ultimately, a gastric sleeve gives you what you’ve always wanted: A much smaller stomach.

-The diet consists of healthy meals that consist of over 60 grams of protein per day, lots of water or low-calorie fluids, and smaller portions cut into tiny pieces.
+The diet consists of healthy meals with over 60 grams of protein per day, lots of water or low-calorie fluids, and smaller portions cut into tiny pieces.

-There are several limitations, such as no sodas or starchy foods, and no drinks around mealtimes.
-These limitations ensure that you only fill yourself up with foods that will supply your body with the most quality nutrients without all the junk.
+There are several limitations, such as no sodas, starchy foods, and no drinks around mealtimes.
+These limitations ensure you only fill yourself with foods that will supply your body with the most quality nutrients without all the junk.
 Your stomach is smaller now, so you must be mindful of what you eat.

-To keep the weight off, you are encouraged to follow your bariatric surgeon’s recommendations after surgery.
+You are encouraged to follow your bariatric surgeon’s recommendations after surgery to keep the weight off.
 And most lose most of their excess weight within a single year.